 Plenty of mid-first rounders will leave NFL front offices muttering for years, “Damn, we could’ve had that guy…”

-So which players in 2010 could generate a colorful phrase to be dropped from an NFL GM’s mouth years from now?
-Here are a few predictions, including reasons why and possible destinations for each in the 2010 NFL Draft.
+So which players could generate a colorful phrase to be dropped from an NFL GM’s mouth years from now?
+Here seven predictions, including reasons why and possible destinations for each in the 2010 NFL Draft.

-Sexy Seven: Predicting the Steals of the 2010 NFL Draft’s First Round
+2010 NFL Draft: Predicting the Steals of the First Round

 Sean Weatherspoon (LB, Missouri)

 This guy was absolutely everywhere during the Senior Bowl game – getting into the mix on a number of plays, plus leading the cheers and firing up his teammates in the huddle.
 All I noticed with him was constant hustle and supreme leadership – both qualities that often get overlooked for overall athletic ability.